notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [[Evans24techSplinterCulturalCtrl]]
 - [[Rampell25genZmenLoveTrump]]
 - Obsessive race focus pissed off people of color! [[Barro25demsNeedToCleanHouse|Barro25demsNeedToCleanHouse]]
+## Democrats were bad communicators
+- language and stuff
+- Harris & D's didn't say much: [[Longwell25demsChenyDemoc|Longwell25: Did Democrats Have a Liz Cheney Problem? (with Jen Psaki)]]
 ## The Economy
 ### Economy really was bad
 - [[Ludwig25votersCorrectEcon|Ludwig25: Voters Were Right About the Economy.
 The Data Was Wrong.]]